The Best Greek Restaurants Around Boston Right Now

 202 Third St., Cambridge, 617-868-9098, desfina.com.

-Given that there’s only about three tables inside, this family-run place in quaint Roslindale Village is mainly a takeout spot—even when there’s not a pivot to providing to-go plates.
-And that just means they’re used to speedy service and packing up containers of amazing avgolemono soup; pita sandwiches filled with beef, chicken, or pork; and super-fresh village salads of cucumber, olives, tomato, and so much feta you might not need to tack a warm feta pie onto your order.
+Given that there’s only about three tables inside, this family-run place in quaint Roslindale Village is mainly a takeout spot, so they’re used to speedily packing up containers of amazing avgolemono soup; pita sandwiches filled with beef, chicken, or pork; and super-fresh village salads of cucumber, olives, tomato, and so much feta you might not need to tack a warm feta pie onto your order.
 (Pro tip: Do it anyway.)

 37 Poplar St., Roslindale, 617-942-2247, effiesgyro.com.